pusher/chatkit-swift/README.md

 ## Credits

-PusherChat is owned and maintained by [Pusher](https://pusher.com).
+PusherChatkit is owned and maintained by [Pusher](https://pusher.com).

 ## License

-PusherChat is released under the MIT license.
+PusherChatkit is released under the MIT license.
 See [LICENSE](https://github.com/pusher/chatkit-swift/blob/master/LICENSE.md) for details.